cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 	}
 }
 ```

+We can keep the `GetCmdSetClaim` and `GetCmdDeleteClaim` functions as is.

 Lastly, instead of using the auto-generated uuid `ID` as our key, we will be using the `Proof` value in our struct instead.
 This will make it a lot easier to query an occurrence of `Proof` in our database.
 We can start by modifying the `CreateClaim` method in our `./x/pofe/keeper/claim.go` file, as well as all other relevant files that use `claim.ID`, to use `claim.Proof` instead of `claim.ID`.